wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/4-exercise-sign-in-app.md

 # Exercise - Sign in your app with the Microsoft Graph Toolkit Components

-In this exercise you will create a web application that uses Login component and MSAL provider of Microsoft Graph Toolkit to sign in users to access Microsoft Graph.
+Inq this exercise you will create a web application that uses Login component and MSAL provider of Microsoft Graph Toolkit to sign in users to access Microsoft Graph.

 ## Set up the app structure of your web app

 ### Create a new folder

 ### Create a HTML file

-### Install Visual Studio Code extension

 ## Add code to sign in app with Login component